Trace methods for coHochschild homology: Coalgebraic variations of the Hattori--Stallings trace

 \section{Coalgebraic variations of the Hattori--Stallings trace}

-We introduce the Hattori--Stallings cotrace (Definition \ref{def: the hattori-stallings cotrace}) and the colinear Hattori--Stallings trace (Definition \ref{def: colinear Hattori--Stallings trace}) using only (co)algberaic methods.
-We obtain trace maps on $K$-theories: Theorem \ref{thm: the corank as a theorem} and Theorem \ref{thm: the second trace on K-theory}.
+We introduce the Hattori--Stallings cotrace (Definition \ref{def: the hattori-stallings cotrace}) and the colinear Hattori--Stallings trace (Definition \ref{def: colinear Hattori--Stallings trace}) using only (co)algebraic methods.
+We then obtain trace maps on $K$-theories in Theorem \ref{thm: the corank as a theorem} and Theorem \ref{thm: the second trace on K-theory}.
 We first begin by briefly recalling how the Hattori--Stallings trace is built so that the reader sees the analogies between the algebraic setting and coalgebraic setting.